 This is important: you can talk about your “values” all day long, but if those values aren’t really practiced – if they aren’t reinforced by what your stakeholders and constituents experience – then those values aren’t truly “valued.”

 Workplace culture is comprised not just of the words behind those values, but also how those values are practiced in everyday life.
-It is ingrained in their every action and behavior, and hence when required to change the habits and natural instincts, it takes time and energy to overcome the resistance and inertia.
-However, with sustained efforts and patience, you can turn around your organizational culture in a way that drives the results the way you want.
+It is ingrained in every action and behavior.
+It takes time, energy and intention to manage and maintain it.

-When it’s obvious to your team that the organization rewards or punishes people behaving in certain ways, you should codify those actions and make their importance public.
-Keep the tenets by which your organization works and lives by transparent so that people breathe those values day in and day out.
+Keep the tenets by which your organization works and lives transparent so that your people experience what’s truly valued day in and day out.